sabahallah/frontend-zone/css-and-design/css-outline.md

       box-shadow: 0 2.5rem 4rem rgba($color-black, 0.5);
       z-index: 20; /* To make the image overlay top of the others it should have higher z-index */

-      /* it is like a boarder, but with outline we can use outline-offset porperty. check above. */
+      /* it is like a boarder, but with outline we can use outline-offset property. check above. */
       outline: 1.5rem solid $color-primary;
     }
   }